WoutPitje/AiQuizMaker2/Documentation/docker-deployment.md

 # Docker Deployment Guide

-This guide explains how to deploy AI Quiz Maker using Docker, including Portainer setup.
+This guide explains how to deploy 🧠 QuizAi using Docker, including Portainer setup.

 ## Quick Start